ubclaunchpad/LP-website/handbook/README.md

 * [Ideas](https://github.com/ubclaunchpad/ideas): The goal of this repository is to be a place where anyone in Launch Pad can submit ideas for anything - how to improve Launch Pad, potential projects, event ideas... anything you want!
-* [Strategy](https://github.com/ubclaunchpad/strategy): The main repo for the strategy team, containing sponsorship-related discussion.
-* [Design](https://github.com/ubclaunchpad/design): The main repo for the design team, containing Launch Pad graphical assets and design-related discussion.
-* [Tech Leads](https://github.com/ubclaunchpad/tech-leads): A repo for Tech Lead-specific content, such as meeting notes.
-Note that this repo is only visible to Tech Leads.
 * [Alumni Directory](https://github.com/ubclaunchpad/alumni-directory): An
   internal directory with past Launch Pad members and what they are doing now.
 * [`ubclaunchpad.com`](https://github.com/ubclaunchpad/ubclaunchpad.com): This